Dani778/PHP-CloudFlare-API-v4-DNS-Management-Class/README.md

 require_once( __DIR__ . "cloud.php" );
 ```

-Now we have included class file but we must create class object
+Now we have included class file, but we must create class object.
-We have two params in object constructor , $mail is Your email which used to create CloudFlare account and
+We have two params in object constructor, $mail is Your email which used to create CloudFlare account and
-$apikey is You CloudFlare Api Key which you can retrieve from Your CloudFlare dashboard
+$apikey is Your CloudFlare api key which you can retrieve from Your CloudFlare dashboard

 ```php
 $api = new CloudFlareAPI($mail,$apikey);
 ```
-In Order to manage records we must select zone.
+In order to manage records we must select zone.
-We do this with function setZone().
+We can do this with function setZone().
 This function have one parameter what is $domain_name

 ```php